 ABP has been undergoing a strategic review of its procurement processes and is in the process of making some significant changes in the way in which it carries out its procurement.
-In relation to this, ABP has appointed a Group Head of Procurement to establish a new Procurement Centre of Excellence.
-ABP currently has in excess of 4,000 suppliers (most of which are based in the UK) and it is expected that ABP's supply chain will be simplified and that the number of suppliers will be substantially reduced.
+Over the past year, ABP established a new Procurement Centre of Excellence.
+ABP currently has just under 4,000 suppliers (most of which are based in the UK) and it is expected that ABP's supply chain will be simplified and that the number of suppliers will be substantially reduced over the next few years.
 This will enable ABP to have more focus and control over its supply chain.
-It is anticipated that following completion of the strategic review, a project plan will be put in place which will include the following actions:
+The following actions have also been undertaken since the publication of ABP's 2017 Statement: